Madison Rose: Career

-In 2023 Rose was headline for the Boston Pride for The people, she performed at the Boston pride event on Saturday June 10, 2023, on the Boston Common stage.
-The same year, Spotify partnered up with Rose and Lennon Stella to perform special covers of the song "True Colors" from Cyndi Lauper to celebrate Lauper's 70th birthday.
+On June 10, 2023, Rose was a headliner for Boston Pride.
+That same year, Spotify partnered with Rose and Lennon Stella to perform special covers of the song "True Colors" by Cyndi Lauper to celebrate Lauper's 70th birthday.
 Rose's cover had her touch of club remix.
-While working on this project she also had the opportunity to connect with one of the original writers of "True Colors", Billy Steinberg.
-She also went on to say how meeting Steinberg was a big thing for her, and how much Lauper inspired her career and her music.
-Also in 2023, she released the single "GIRLS GIRLS GIRLS."
-The track producer for "GIRLS GIRLS GIRLS", Arthur Besna, also produced the single "BoysBoysBoys" for Binoy which also dropped in 2023.
-The producer "begged" them to do a remix between the two of them, which Rose agreed on, and hopped on it exploring her pansexuality through the special feature.
-Their feature dropped in 2024 named "BoysBoysBoys With Madison Rose."
-Rose told Paper that the first time she heard "BoysBoysBoys" she described it as a banger right away, and how she loved that Binoy was drawing from personal experience as a gay man.
-While Binoy described his experience when listening to "GIRLS GIRLS GIRLS" in the studio with Besna as "how crazy would it be if we did a collaboration of BoysBoysBoys meets GIRLS GIRLS GIRLS."
+While working on this project, she had the opportunity to connect with one of the original writers of "True Colors", Billy Steinberg.
+She said meeting Steinberg was a big thing for her and that Lauper inspired her career and her music.

+Later that year, Rose released the single "GIRLS GIRLS GIRLS."
+The track producer for "GIRLS GIRLS GIRLS", Arthur Besna, also produced the 2023 single "BoysBoysBoys" for Binoy.
+Rose told Paper that she thought "BoysBoysBoys" was a banger the first time she heard it, and she loved that Binoy was drawing from personal experience as a gay man.
+The producer "begged" to do a remix with the two of them, which Rose used to explore her pansexuality.
+The remix, entitled "BoysBoysBoys With Madison Rose", came out in 2024.

-In 2024 Rose released her single "Panavision" which she described as how she sees the world through her lenses as a "Black queer woman".
-The music video had quick glances of American flags which showed Rose political view in America.
-"I don't subscribe to our government's vision of America" said Rose to Paper.
+In 2024 Rose released her single "PANAVISION", which she described as how she sees the world as a "Black queer woman."
+The music video had brief glances of American flags that showed Rose's political view of America.
+"I don't subscribe to our government's vision of America," said Rose to Paper.